 Addressing Skin Care Myths

-Myth #1: Burning/Stinging Sensations Mean It’s Working!
+Myth #1: Burning Or Stinging Sensations Mean It’s Working!

 Myth #2: Popping Pimples is Always Bad!

-However, if the pimple is just forming and there’s no defined head, you should definitely not pop it.
+However, if the pimple is just forming and there’s no defined head, you should definitely not pop it ❌.
 The same goes for whiteheads.
-In these cases, you would have to break through the skin in a much more serious way, and it could lead to significant scarring, not to mention redness.
+In these cases, you would have to break through the skin in a much more serious way, and it could lead to significant scarring, not to mention redness and the increased risk of infection.
 Popping a pimple before it’s ready typically leads to more visible acne, not less.

 Myth #3: Acne Spot Treatments Can Get Rid of Acne Completely!

 If you’ve had acne for a while, you already know this one is a myth.
 Even the best acne spot treatment 🥇products only lessen the severity of the appearance of the spots, and then only temporarily.
 The real key to a clear complexion is gentle, consistent care.

 If you want to treat your acne, it’s important that you find a daily skin care routine that is gentle enough to prevent the kind of irritation that leads to inflammation 🔥, extra oil production, and clogged pores.

 Some skin care routines involve multiple steps, and for most busy people, that’s just not realistic.
 The best would be to find a simpler system that takes your time constraints into account.
 More importantly – good products will definitely help you see better results.
 Perhaps not immediately, but better slow and effective than fast but ultimately ineffective.

 Our other bit of advice is to make sure your routine is gentle.
 As you may have noticed from the descriptions of the various kinds of acne, it all starts because the skin is inflamed, and many times, irritation is the main culprit behind this inflammation.